TheOneandOnlyRiVin/CSUN_CIT210/Lab Assignments/Lab Assignment 2.md

 ```
 samba: /usr/sbin/samba /usr/lib/x86_64-linux-gnu/samba /etc/samba /usr/share/samba /usr/share/man/man8/samba.8.gz /usr/share/man/man7/samba.7.gz
 ```
+Once Samba is installed, go back to the adapter 1 settings and switch it back to the NAT Network.

 ### Step 2: Configuring Samba

 In order to configure Samba, we first need to create a directory for it to share.
-Run the below commands:
+Run the below commands in your Linux terminal:
 ```bash
 mkdir /home/<username>/sambashare/
 cd /home/<username>